visserle/AnkiOps/README.md

 ### Add-On

-The AnkiOps add-on provides toolbar buttons for `af` and `fa`, and it enables AnkiOpsConnect, which AnkiOps uses for operations that AnkiConnect cannot perform.
-If you do not want to install the add-on, you can still use AnkiOps with AnkiConnect (though AnkiOpsConnect is much faster).
+The AnkiOps add-on provides toolbar buttons for `af` and `fa`, and it enables AnkiOpsConnect, which AnkiOps uses for operations needed for sharing.
+If you do not want to install the add-on, you can still use AnkiOps with AnkiConnect (though AnkiOpsConnect is faster).

 ![alt text](toolbar.png)